jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - Transcoding Audio
 - Decoding video in unsupported codecs

-Audio codecs are very lightweight and most CPUs should be able to handle them without issues (Ryzen 5950X FLAC -> AAC transcoding runs at ~110x real time).
+Audio codecs are very lightweight, and most CPUs should be able to handle them without issues (Ryzen 5950X FLAC -> AAC transcoding runs at ~110x real time).
 Please note that they will only use one core.

 Video in unsupported codecs are usually older formats that are easier to decode.
 Assuming hardware acceleration is properly configured, any modern CPU with 4 threads should be able to handle the workload.